[3.13 UPDATED] JUST LIKE CAP! Pirate's Full Phys Shield Throw Berserker / Taskmaster Cosplay

 Elder claws can give you life on hit vs blinded enemies and a miniature Inspired Learning modifier (a baby, baby Headhunter) as well as the general claw benefits.

 Note that for either claw options, you'll need to find 30-ish INT somewhere that I didn't need for my version of this build, and you can't use Leap Slam.
-Whirling Blades is fine though.
+Whirling Blades is okay though.

 Non-Brutality version of this build?